Key Takeaways

 CleverType: Voice-to-Text With AI Grammar Fix on Your Phone

-What CleverType voice and grammar handles in real-time:
+What CleverType voice and grammar handles automatically:

 - Filler word removal before the text appears on screen